RaucherAdler/ASDF/README.md

     263789
 ]
 ```
-It should be noted that indentation doesn't matter given its ASCII tabs or spaces, though there should be no trailing spaces.\
+It should be noted that indentation doesn't matter given its ASCII tabs or spaces, though there should be no trailing spaces in array key names.\
-ASDF files should be edited as a UNIX-type file, using LF endings as opposed to CRLF endings.

 ### TO-DO